caams/caams/README.md

 - 👋 Hi, I’m @caams
 - 👀 I’m interested in cloud technologies, data science, machine-learning, videogames and AI!
-- 🌱 I’m currently a Computer Science student in UNAM, Mexico City.
 - 💞️ I’m looking to grow my professional path with new project in web-development and cyber-security.
-- 📫 How to reach me via telegram, user: @CodingBlackDuck